frankfont/zcmd-demo-rudimentary/README.md

 # Description
-This repo contains a collection of __machines__ and __stacks__ that demonstrate simple operations of the ZCMD framework.
-Don't have the framework yet or not sure what that is?
+This repo contains a collection of __machines__ and __stacks__ that are ready for launch and use through the ZCMD framework.
+Don't have the ZCMD framework yet or not sure what that is?
 Get the scoop and install it from this URL ...

 * https://github.com/bah-insignia/zcmd